aswathyajith/SuperBERT/preprocess/README.md

     ```
     \copy (select key from shadow where lang='en') to '/projects/SuperBERT/foster/Ians-Data/english_key.csv' csv
     ```
 1. Extract sentences from the documents with the keys in `english_key.csv`, creating in a directory `BB` a set of sentence files (`sentence_00.txt`, etc.) and log files (`log_00.err`, etc.), one for each of the 85 files of 1M articles each created in the preparatory step.
+The Python program `extract_xml_with_index.py` does this; the script `RUN_EXTRACTS.sh` applies it to each of the 85 files:
     ```
     % source RUN_EXTRACTS.sh
     ```

-Each `log_XX.err` file has a line per article, with a Y, N, or E, plus a key.
+Each `log_XX.err` file has a line per article, with a Y (article found, sentences extracted), N (article skipped as not in supplied keys file), or E (JSON parsing error), plus a key.
 We can count the results based on the files, as follows:

 ```
 % source COUNT.sh